exercism/website/docs/CONTRIBUTING.md

 Controllers should be "thin".
 Each action should do at most one thing, retrieve at most one thing, and render/redirect.
 To achieve this, controllers call out to Commands, which contain more complex functionality encapsualted in stand-alone procedures.
 This is known as the Command Pattern or the Interactor Pattern.
+If an action doesn't need any instance variables, we still prefer adding an empty controller action for it.
+This allows us to have visibility on what actions have been implemented on that controller.

 ## Serializers